3mdeb/news-and-ideas/_posts/2018-07-17-Xen-and-Linux-kernel-debugging-with-RTE-and-pxe-server.md

 Also to run above test you need modified Robot Framework which you can find [here](https://github.com/3mdeb/robotframework/tree/get_line_number_containing_string).

 If you are interested in RTE usage please feel free to contact us.
-Having RTE you can acheive the same goal using various other methods (without our RF scripts).
+Having RTE you can achieve the same goal using various other methods (without our RF scripts).

 We plan to provide some working examples of RTE and Robot Framework during our